 Dan MacIntosh has been a professional music journalist for 30 years and his work has regularly appeared in many local and national publications, including CCM, CMJ, Paste, Mean Street, Chord, HM, Christian Retailing, Amplifier, Inspirational Giftware, Stereo Subversion, Indie-Music, Soul–Audio, Country Standard Time and Spin.com.
 He’s an expert in Christian and country music, but he’s also extremely knowledgeable when it comes to most every kind of rock.
 In addition to reviewing CDs, he regularly writes artist features and biographies.

-Gary is a musician and has been a music fan since a young age.
+GW (Gary) is a musician and has been a music fan since a young age.
 His main musical interests are in progressive rock and heavy metal, however he enjoys many other types of music.
 He has been writing for quite a long time, having worked as a freelancer for such publications as All Music Guide.
+Hill also wrote for G4TV scripting interactive content for the “Cops 2.0” television show.
 Hill’s book The Strange Sound of Cthulhu: Music Inspired by the Writings of H. P. Lovecraft was published in 2006.
-He created Music Street Journal in February of 1998 as a means of covering the music that he enjoys.
+He’s also published a book of short stories entitled “Strange Realities.”
+He’s working on a book about musician and music fan and in the planning stages for a revised edition of the Lovecraft music book.
+He created Music Street Journal (musicstreetjournal.com) in February of 1998 as a means of covering the music that he enjoys.

 Heath Andrews discovered a passionate love for music at the hands of Huey Lewis & The News.
 Inspiring him greatly, he attended Ithaca College, obtaining a B.S. in Radio/Television and scriptwriting.
 During his award-winning tenure there, he hosted and produced multiple programs for the station 106VIC and interviewed musicians such as David Knopfler, Nils Lofgren, and Bruce Hornsby.
 Heath also contributed numerous written pieces to the campus newspapers and 106VIC website in addition to the websites of peers and colleagues.
 Heath continues working on his screenplays while scouring the Internet for new and unique musical artists.